High-dimensional inference for the $\gamma$-ray sky with differentiable programming: Validation using simulated data

+However, this good behavior is not ubiquitous, even for relatively modest changes in the ground truth.
+We show analogous results in Fig.~\ref{fig:fixed-truth-example-B}, which is based on a simulation suite with ground truth $B$.
 We observe that in this case, some overconfidence is already apparent even in the trivial PSF case for which the NPTF likelihood is exact, and is more pronounced for the SVI analysis than for HMC.
 The overconfidence then becomes more severe in the realistic King PSF case.
+This is consistent with the picture of Sec.~\ref{subsec:marginal-coverage}, since deviations from $p'=p$ at a single fixed ground truth are permitted and do not contradict the good marginal coverage.
+However, the large degree of overconfidence reveals a localized drawback of our pipeline.
+In the following, we attempt to trace its origin.